This homemade, creamy, cozy, comfort food will warm you up on the chilliest, dreariest day. It's one of my favorite soup recipes.

 - Use chicken stock for part of the liquid

-You can add a cup or so of the soup to a blender and blend it smooth then add it back to the soup.
+You can add a cup or so (or up to half of the potatoes) of the soup to a blender and blend it smooth then add it back to the soup.
 That will thicken it up and you won't lose any creaminess or flavor.
 An immersion blender makes it super easy.
 You can also use a potato masher to mash some of the potatoes right in the pot.

 You sure can!
 Use about a teaspoon and a half of instant potato flakes and add it to the soup, stirring it in well.
 Wait a minute or two and repeat the process until you have the consistency you desire.